thomas-shares/mqtt-kat/thoughts.md

 In this file will go my thoughts and ramblings about this project and what I have done and what I might do next.

+## 20190114

+So lately I have been making loads of additions to this... first of all there is a 'client' now... partly because I managed to write some spec's for most packages (all packages needed for QOS 0 are specced now) and I needed a client to send the packages over the wire to the server and the contents of each package is generated via the spec.
+So the code encodes and decodes that various packages and all the data is generated via spec... the one thing where it fails at the moment is the two packages that have byte-arrays in them (Connect with username/password and Publish).
+These fail the ```(is ...)``` test in the ```deftest``` code and I think this is due to the fact that the values don't get compared, but the location.

+Also the server code is no longer 100% compliant as the 'server' will now accept packages that are normally only send by the server, but this was added so that encode/decode code can be tested.

+I also started working on the Causatum lib.
+The plan is to use the client and generate lots of packages and initially sending to a real broker like Mosquitto or RSMB and see if the encoding works as expected.
+After that I can test my client against my server and it should behave the same.
+In theory.

 ## 20180214

 Ok, now I am removing all the subscriptions of a client if it goes away (ie. a `DISCONNECT` or otherwise) and when it sends a `UNSSUBSCRIBE`.
 When I now test with jMeter I can run with 16 threads for 100 iterations with out a problem and that is over 1600 messages. woohooo.
 Next probably I need to add some spec to this project.
 And find the code I wrote for the wildcards.